What is vehicle tax?

 You will be able to buy or renew your car tax online, providing you have the V11 tax renewal reminder form.

-You can also renew your car tax at the Post Office.
-You will need to take along the V11 tax reminder, your current MOT test certificate, and your certificate of insurance or a cover note.
+- You can also renew your car tax at the Post Office.
+You will need to take along the V11 tax reminder, your current MOT test certificate, and you’re of insurance or cover note.

-If you’ve recently bought a new car and are waiting for the V5C to be returned from the DVLA, you’ll need a V5/2 new keeper’s supplement.
+- If you’ve recently bought a new car and are waiting for the V5C from the DVLA, you’ll need a V5/2 new keeper’s supplement.

 If you don’t have the V5C or V5/2, you can’t tax the car at a Post Office.
 You will have to apply to the DVLA for a new V5C which could take six weeks to arrive.

-If your car is going to be off the road for a while, you can apply online for SORN (Statutory off Road Notification) for the car.
-This will mean whilst your car is not on the public highway, you will not need to pay car tax.
+If your car is going to be off the road for a while, you can apply online for SORN (Statutory Off Road Notification) for the vehicle.
+While the car is not on the public highway, you will not need to pay car tax.